 - Gather valid contact information on your client such as their legal name, email, and phone number.
-Do not use nick names or an alias.

 - Advise the client that they may see “Stripe, Ca” or some variation on their statement as it is StyleSeat’s payment processing partner.